Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Introduction

 To extract $\langle \tilde{z}_1 \rangle_t$ from the metric perturbation, we must separate contributions to the redshift from the regular and singular fields, $h_{\alpha\beta}^{(1)} = h_{\alpha\beta}^{\mathrm{R}(1)} + h_{\alpha\beta}^{\mathrm{S}(1)}$ \cite{DetwWhit03}.
 The regular perturbation $h_{\alpha\beta}^{\mathrm{R}(1)}$ is finite and smooth along the small mass' worldline and is responsible for its self-forced motion, which is geodesic in the \emph{effective spacetime},

-On the other hand, the singular field $h_{\alpha\beta}^{\mathrm{S}(1)}$ diverges along the worldline and does not contribute to the dynamics; it is an artifact from ``skeletonizing'' the smaller body and choosing to represent it as a point mass rather than an extended compact object \cite{BaraPoun19}.
+On the other hand, the singular field $h_{\alpha\beta}^{\mathrm{S}(1)}$ diverges along the worldline and does not contribute to the dynamics---it is an artifact from ``skeletonizing'' the smaller body and choosing to represent it as a point mass rather than an extended compact object \cite{BaraPoun19}.
 In this work, we use mode-sum regularization methods \cite{Heff21} to extract $h^{\mathrm{R}(1)}_{uu}=h^{\mathrm{R}(1)}_{\mu\nu}u^\mu u^\nu$ rather than computing the full regular field $h^{\mathrm{R}(1)}_{\alpha\beta}$.

 The averaged redshift invariant $\langle \tilde{z}_1 \rangle_t$ not only serves as a valuable benchmark across self-force calculations but also plays a central role in computing self-force dynamics.
 Lewis \emph{et al.} \cite{LewiETC25} recently demonstrated that, to first order in $\epsilon$, the conservative dynamics of a binary system are described by a six-dimensional phase-space Hamiltonian (with respect to action-angle variables), with the interaction Hamiltonian determined by $\langle \tilde{z}_1 \rangle_t$.
 Thus, one can evolve the binary dynamics and gravitational wave signal using the redshift and Hamilton’s equations without directly computing the self-force.
-This framework also offers a natural point of comparison with post-Newtonian and effective-one-body Hamiltonian formulations.
+Thus $\langle \tilde{z}_1 \rangle_t$ provides all of the conservative self-force information that is necessary for building 1PA waveform models \cite{FujiETC17, LewiETC25}.
+Consequently, \texttt{pybhpt} provides a platform for constructing 1PA waveform models across the eccentric, precessing parameter space, while also facilitating comparisons between self-force, post-Newtonian and effective-one-body Hamiltonian formulations.